 A running sound gag is heard whenever anyone (especially Nancy) is sipping a drink through a straw.
 The noise heard is what one would hear when a drink has gotten so low that air begins to go up the straw.
 This will occur in Weeds (2005), however, regardless of the level of the liquid.

-According to Jenji Kohan, twins Amanda and Rachel Pace would be slightly jealous of each other because one was playing the twin who got to wear make-up and hair extensions, so to keep them both happy they would take turns in playing the characters.
+According to Jenji Kohan, twins Amanda Pace and Rachel Pace would be slightly jealous of each other because one was playing the twin who got to wear make-up and hair extensions, so to keep them both happy they would take turns in playing the characters.

 Regular cast members Alexander Gould and Elizabeth Perkins voiced characters in Finding Nemo (2003) as title character Nemo and Coral, Nemo's mother, respectively.
-In season four they were joined by guest star Albert Brooks who portrays Gould's grandfather on the show but plays Nemo's father, Marlin, in 'Finding Nemo'.
+In season four they were joined by guest star Albert Brooks, who portrays Gould's grandfather on the show, but plays Nemo's father, Marlin, in 'Finding Nemo'.

 FX's The Shield (2002) is mentioned as a favorite show among some of this shows characters and several guest stars from "The Shield" have had guest appearances on this show, including U-Turn and Guillermo.

 The book Rejuvenile by author Christopher Noxon has appeared several times on the show.
 Noxon is married to series creator Jenji Kohan.
 Noxon was also the music supervisor for season one and appeared in the pilot episode as a bear hunter.

 Justin Chatwin was intended to be a series regular as Nancy's sidekick, but due to scheduling conflicts never made a final deal.
 Justin Kirk therefore joined the cast months after the pilot to fill the void.